sabre-io/sabre.io/source/uri/usage.md

 Resolve
 -------

-The `resolve` function allows you to expand a relative URL in a full one, in a similar way a browser would.
+The `resolve` function allows you to expand a relative URI in a full one, in a similar way a browser would.

 ### Example